ManageIQ/manageiq.org/source/blog/2014-10-03-manageiq-design-summit-preview-come-fleece-with-us.html.md

 **Upgrading to Ruby 2.x / Upgrading to Rails 4.x - Joe Rafaniello, Aaron Patterson**

 These are actually two separate sessions separated by lunch.
 ManageIQ is a Rails application, but it is built on outdated Ruby and Rails architectures.
 Time to figure out how to upgrade them.
+Aaron gave us a preview of what the work entails [in his podcast](http://youtu.be/rGvd2J1GDKQ).

 **Hacking Room**